osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 ## The CC* Program

 The National Science Foundation (NSF) supports the OSPool, OSDF, and campuses that contribute resources to it.
-For 2022, the National Science Foundation funds the Campus Cyberinfrastructure (CC*) program (NSF 21-528).
+For 2022, the National Science Foundation funds the Campus Cyberinfrastructure (CC*) program <a href="https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504748" target="_blank">(NSF 22-582)</a>.
 This program invests in coordinated campus- and regional-level cyberinfrastructure improvements and innovation.
 Science-driven requirements are the primary motivation for any proposed activity.
 The 2022 program has two areas, both of which provide opportunities for campuses to work with the OSG Consortium.

 {% assign now = "now" | date: "%s" %}
 {% if now < "1656392400" %}